mobiletoly/urlsome/README.md

 val url = ((baseUrl / "users" / reportUser / "report")
     `?` ("sort" to "firstName") `&` ("country" to "US") `#` "main")
 ```

+Actually there is no difference between `?` and `&`, both of them can be used to append query
+parameters, but `&` a little more readable when passing multiple parameters, because it looks
+like a typical query parameters separator.

 Take a look at [unit tests](src/test/kotlin/UrlsomeTest.kt) for more examples.